pnnguyen58/remitano-share-video/README.md

 ## Features
 - Register: create a user with username and password
-- Login: login with username and password to receive token
+- Login: login with username and password to receive token.
+  Token will be cached in memory and expired after 1 hour
 - Share video: share video with authentication
 - List video: get list of videos shared